 “Despite knowing that American owns the exclusive right to use the Flagship marks, Delta has begun to use the terms ‘flagship,’ ‘Flagship,’ and ‘FLAGSHIP’ to promote its own airport lounges and premium services and interiors,” the company wrote in its complaint.

 “This is no accident,” the company wrote.
 “American believes Delta is looking to capture additional market share by targeting its greatest competitor, American, and eroding the brand, goodwill, and value that American has built over the past eighty years through the Flagship marks.”

 The case is American Airlines Inc. v.
 Delta Air Lines Inc., case number 4:19-cv-01053, filed in U.S. District Court for the Northern District of Texas.

 The word Flagship itself is used in many contexts.
 It is trademarked by several different companies for different purposes.
 Flagship Athletic Performance filed for “weightlifting, metabolic training, strength development, mobility, and yoga.”
 Shulton filed for fragrances.
 There’s the Visa Signature® Flagship Rewards Credit Card from Navy Federal.
 Even in the area of rewards, where American Airlines competes, they don’t have ownership over the word Flagship.

 Flagship Is A Commonly Used Word With Meaning

-In losing ‘Big Mac’ in the European Union, the sandwich is described as McDonalds’ flagship.
+In losing protection for ‘Big Mac’ in the European Union, the sandwich is described as McDonalds’ flagship.
 Apple’s flagship store design can be trademarked.
 Lexus has trademarked a new model name that “hints at a more powerful flagship SUV.”
 Nike has a ‘flagship’ store in New York.

 What Delta Has Supposedly Done